km1000101/sign_language_translator/README.md

 ## Significance
 The Audio to Sign Language converter is important and significant because it helps in providing information access and services to deaf people in Indian sign language.
 It also develops a scalable project which can be extended to capture the whole vocabulary of ISL through manual and non-manual signs.
 Additionally, it can be developed as a desktop or mobile application to enable specially abled people to communicate easily and effectively with others.

-The project before enhancement and modification was cloned from <a href = "https://github.com/Shubh-Yadav/Automatic-Indian-Sign-Language-Translator">Shubh-Yadav</a>
-This project is now modified for better and enhanced speech recognition.
-Also added the program to work in offline mode.